Feminism in New Zealand: Mana wāhine / Māori feminist discourses

 Arguably, Māori women have been involved with New Zealand feminism since 1840, when at least three Māori women were included in the signing of the Treaty of Waitangi which created New Zealand.
 This was significant at a time when women generally did not hold power within the British Empire.
 It is reported that these women were allowed to sign the treaty after the Māori women had expressed their anger at being excluded.
-The New Zealand suffragette movement included Māori women who also lobbied to be allowed to vote.
+The New Zealand suffrage movement included Māori women who also lobbied to be allowed to vote.
 In particular, there were Māori women who were landowners and they argued that they should not be barred from political representation.
 A minority (1.73%) of Māori men first voted in 1852 and all Māori men achieved universal suffrage in 1867; women (both Māori and Pākehā) gained universal suffrage in 1893.

 A major focus of the early women's movements was the development of bicultural relations between Māori and Pākehā.
 Political advances were made when Iriaka Rātana was the first Māori woman MP, who was elected in 1949.

 The development of the Māori Women's Welfare League or Te Rōpū Wāhine Māori Toko I te Ora in 1951 in Wellington, provided an avenue for Māori women to be represented in the New Zealand government.
 While the original goal of the League was to preserve Māori culture and to promote fellowship and cooperation between various women's organisations, it became heavily involved in housing, health and education issues and was instrumental in making te reo Māori part of the country's official languages.

 In 1970, women's liberation groups were formed in New Zealand and included Māori women in decision-making.
 However, within a few years, Māori women began to separate from these groups to focus on their own issues.
 Many of the feminist organisations dominated by white, middle-class women were delivering health and legal services but these were not reaching many Māori women whose main concerns were economic.